 - The thesis should be positioned in its computer science context (problem specification, definition of terms, comparison with related work, etc.). - Students should show their mastery of common methods and notations of computer science. - The results should be critically evaluated and compared with existing solutions.

-The project practical is a practical (PR) with an effort of 7.5 ECTS points (5 units).
+The bachelor thesis is a practical (PR) with 7.5 ECTS points (5 units).